Iceland profile - Timeline

 1940 - German forces occupy Denmark.
 British forces occupy Iceland.

-1941 - The United States takes over the defence of Iceland and stations tens of thousands of troops there.
+1941 - The United States takes over the defence of Iceland and stations thousands of troops in the country.

 1943 - The Treaty of Union with Denmark runs out, with Denmark still occupied by Nazi Germany.

-1958 - First "Cod War" as Iceland extends its fishing limit to 19 kilometres.
+1958-61 - First "Cod War" between Iceland and UK as Iceland extends its fishing limit to 19km.

 1970 - Iceland joins European Free Trade Association (EFTA).

-1972 - Iceland extends the fishing limit to 80 kilometres.
-Renewed confrontation with Britain.
+1972-73 - Second " Cod War" as Iceland extends the fishing limit to 80km leading to renewed confrontation with Britain.

 1980 - Vigdis Finnbogadottir becomes first woman president of Iceland.